 Cycling on Dartmoor

 It is no surprise that Dartmoor is very popular with cyclists.
 With a network of quiet lanes, designated cycle routes and over 300 km of byways and bridleways, cycling on Dartmoor offers something for everyone.
-Cycling across the open moor is restricted to certain types of route but the excellent Dartmoor and Surrounding Areas for Cyclists map offers cycling routes for touring and graded routes for off-road cycling.
+Cycling across the open moor is restricted to certain types of route.
 Dartmoor National Park Authority has produced a helpful Cycling Code of Conduct to help you identify permissible trails and enjoy your cycling experience.

 Dartmoor’s Granite Way Cycling Route

 The Granite Way is an easy to moderate 11 mile cycling route that is mostly traffic free and offers fantastic views of Devon and Dartmoor.
 The route is part of the National Cycle Network ‘Devon Coast to Coast’ Route 27 and runs between Okehampton and Lydford.